ablestack/reactive-domain-objects/TECHNICAL.md

   public name$: string = ''; // <-- NOTE the `$` Symbol on the end of name
 ```

-Upon graphSynchronizer.smartSync of the above supplied source and target models would fail due to the mismatch of the `source.name` and the `target.name$` field names.
+Upon graphSynchronizer.smartSync of the above supplied source and target objects would fail due to the mismatch of the `source.name` and the `target.name$` field names.
 However, the following configuration would allow for the smartSync to successfully match the fields:

 ```